 Reseeding is a job you can do in a weekend if you have an average-size lawn.
 You’ll have to wrestle home a couple of engine-powered rental machines.
-And once your work is done, be prepared to keep the soil damp with daily watering for the first month or so.
+Once your reseeding work is done, be prepared to keep the soil damp with daily watering for the first month or so.

 Don’t Cut Grass Too Short

 Every grass type has an optimal cutting height, and you’re better off on the high side of that height.
-Here are a few reasons.
-The grass blade is the food factory of the plant.
-Short blades just can’t generate as much food as long blades.
+There are a few reasons.
+Each grass blade is a food factory of the plant.
+Short blades can’t generate as much food as long blades.
 Long blades also shade and cool the soil.
 That means weed seeds are less likely to sprout, and you won’t have to water as often because water won’t evaporate as fast.
 Not sure what type of grass you have?
 Take a sample to a garden center for identification.

 Don’t Mow in the Same Direction Every Time